qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * Space and Enter are on the big thumb keys so they're easy to press.

-* Alt is on the left so I can navigate back (Alt+Raise+H) and forward (Alt+Raise+L) having to uncomfortably hit two thumb keys on the same half.
+* Alt is on the left so I can navigate back (Alt+Raise+H) and forward (Alt+Raise+L) without having to uncomfortably hit two thumb keys on the same half.
 This puts Super on the right by the process of elimination.

 * Escape shares a mod-tap key with Ctrl, which is convenient for Vim, but not something I'm totally in love with, as even after tweaking `TAPPING_TERM` I